Serving Time on Jury Duty

 Today, I’m free, but I know so much more than I did yesterday.
 Justice was served.

-4 responses to “Serving Time on Jury Duty”
+4 thoughts on “Serving Time on Jury Duty”

 1. I know that a man-about-town like you knows every detail about the infamous Georgia umbrella incident.
 I’ll bet a ten ten-cent Soros dollars you do.